So, what are the definitions of each of them?

 Also, as I have edited and started close to 100 maps, they all have to be accessed by going to the left, the first time you load them.

 I know, but for some reason mine pop up as the first thing you see.
 I make new blank railroads folders and stick the map files in them so I test them as a new install, beta testers pcs have them pop-up first too.
-The settings.ini file I copy is blank and no scenario is listed as first. :?: I guess I need to look at that again.
-No biggie if they have to scroll, I might be mistaken.
+The settings.ini file I copy is blank and no scenario is listed as first.

 If I understand this correctly, it has something to do with the initial positioning of out-of-town Industries.
 There are three ways, at least that I know of, to place Mod Industries.